PaulaRamiro/Mutation_accumulation/Hipermutator_analysis/Workflow.md

-Then, we download the BioSample accession from the metadata downloaded in SRA Run Selector (https://www.ncbi.nlm.nih.gov/Traces/study/) and download the assemblies by using :
+Then, we download the BioSample accession from the BioProject (PRJNA294072) metadata downloaded in SRA Run Selector (https://www.ncbi.nlm.nih.gov/Traces/study/) and download the assemblies by using :

 ```diff